t3nsor/us-immigration-faq/H-1B.md

 | 2018 | 199,000 | 112,300 | 48% | 36% |
 | 2019 | 190,098 | ? | ? | ? |

-Note that these figures are inaccurate not only due to the approximation discussed above, but also because not all petitions selected in the lottery are approved (the existence of someone else's petition that is denied on its merits, in theory, doesn't reduce your chances of winning the lottery, since it doesn't consume any quota), because an alien with multiple petitions approved is counted only once, and because there are special rules for Chile and Singapore [55].
+Note that these figures are inaccurate not only due to the approximation discussed above, but also because not all petitions selected in the lottery are approved (the existence of someone else's petition that is denied on its merits, in theory, doesn't reduce your chances of winning the lottery, since it doesn't consume any quota), because an alien with multiple petitions approved is counted only once, and because there are special rules for Chile and Singapore relating to [H-1B1 visas](H-1B1.md) [55].
 So, you really should take the numbers in the chart above as very crude approximations.

 It's not clear why the number of petitions filed dropped between FY 2017 and FY 2018, although some reasonable hypotheses are:
 * The low probability of winning the lottery discouraged employers from filing cap-subject petitions for new candidates for employment.